Moholy-Nagy University of Art and Design

 The goal of the Small-scale Development Program is to create new purpose for deadstock materials and find innovative ways for their use.
 Participants of the development program go through the phases of research and potentially industrialization of their innovation.

-The Conscious Textile Group is currently conducting a one-year long design-led research project on textile recycling.
+The Conscious Textile Group conducted a design-led research project on textile recycling.
 The aim of the project is to create high quality textile materials from reclaimed fibres that can be re-integrated into the textile industry, creating a closed-loop recycling system.

 Mapping what possibilities are available to help reduce plastic pollution using mycelium.